BLSHEE22/four-part-composer/README.md

 - 'melody.py' -> Generates a 16-bar melody from a randomly built scale.

 Features in development:
-- Randomly set home register, dynamics, tempo, and meter
+- Random settings of home register, dynamics, tempo, and meter
 - 'counter.py' -> Writes a counter-melody to a given melody.
 - 'harmony.py -> Combines the power of 'counter.py' and the original harmonization logic to create natural sounding four-part harmonies.